Caeretan hydria

 Herakles, Kerberos and Eurystheus on a hydria by the Eagle Painter, circa 525 BC.
 Paris: Louvre.

 A Caeretan hydria is a type of ancient Greek painted vase, belonging to the black-figure style.

 Caeretan hydria is a particularly colourful type of Greek vase painting.
 Their geographic origin is disputed by scholars, but in recent years the view that they were produced by two potter-painters who had emigrated from East Greece to Caere in Etruria has gained ground.
-Based on their style, they were for the longest time considered as either Etruscan or Corinthian products.
+Based on their style, they were for a long time considered as either Etruscan or Corinthian products.
 However, added inscriptions in Ionic Greek support the hypothesis of immigration.
 The workshop only lasted for one generation.
-By now, about 40 vases of the style are known, all produced by the two masters and their assistants.
-None were discovered outside Etruria.
-The majority were excavated in Caere, after which site they were named by Carl Humann and Otto Puchstein.
+Currently, about 40 vases of this style are known, all produced by the two masters and their assistants.
+None have been discovered outside Etruria, with the majority excavated in Caere, after which site they were named by Carl Humann and Otto Puchstein.
 They are dated to between about 530 and 510/500 BC.

 The hydriai have a height of 40 to 45 cm.
 Attached to the body are off-set widely swaying necks; the body itself features broad shoulders.
 Low ring-bases shaped like upturned chalices are attached at the bottom.
 The technical quality of the vases is rather low.
 Many are warped or show signs of bad firing.
 Additionally, many have dints that must be derived from rough handling before firing.
 The painting of the body is separated in four zones: the shoulder, a figural and an ornamental zone on the belly, and a bottom area.
 Except the figural zone on the belly, all other areas bore ornamental decoration.
 Only a single piece with two figural zones on the belly is known.

 Herakles fighting the Lernaean Hydra on a hydria by the Eagle Painter, circa 525 BC.
 Malibu: Getty Villa.